What is a registration drive?

-This year (2017) ACLT attended nearly 200 fundraisers and awareness events, with many providing ACLT the opportunity to host donor registration drives.
+This year (2018) ACLT attended nearly 200+ fundraisers and awareness events, with many providing ACLT the opportunity to host donor registration drives.
 We’ve worked with universities, colleges, schools, churches, corporate organisations, music concerts, theatre nights, comedy shows.
-We worked in conjunction with the KickOff@3, MET Police, Black Police Association, Merseyside and Cheshire Police, Religious Sector, Schools, Colleges, Universities, and other groups and organisations.
+We worked in conjunction with the KickOff@3, MET Police, Black Police Association, Merseyside and Cheshire Police, Religious Sector, Schools, Colleges, Universities, American Airlines and many other groups and organisations.

 Breakdown of donor signups in 2018